 Sometimes, it works out that the name for a process expands to include definitions beyond its etymology.
-Take flexographic printing, or flexo for short.
-In this case, the flex refers to the flexible plates used in the printing process (known as flexography).
+Take flexographic (“flexo”) printing.
+In this case, the flex refers to the flexible plates used in the printing process known as flexography.
 However, it might as well speak to the many applications flexo offers customers.

-Flexographic printing can be applied to a variety of substrates: porous and non-porous materials, plastics, papers, paperboards, vinyl, and more.
+Flexographic printing can be applied to a variety of substrates: porous and non-porous materials, plastics, paperboards, cardboard, vinyl, and other sustainable alternatives.
 The process also can accommodate numerous inks and decorative effects that can be added inline.
 With precise die-cuts, it even enables intricate designs for custom labels.

 Even with the rise in digital printing technology, flexography remains a consistent, quality, and efficient printing option for large-run jobs.